BradleyHo/ee140/README.md

     |/                \|
     "                  "

-Various information compiled for EE 140 taught by [Dr. Raymond Kwok](https://www.linkedin.com/in/ray-kwok-60bb36) at [SJSU](https://www.sjsu.edu/people/raymond.kwok/).
+Hey Spartans!
+I'm Bradley, one of the EE 140 teaching assistants for the Spring 2022 semester taught by [Dr. Raymond Kwok](https://www.linkedin.com/in/ray-kwok-60bb36) at [SJSU](https://www.sjsu.edu/people/raymond.kwok/).
+I will post my TA session schedule soon.
+It should be uploaded in the Discord server along with the other TAs' weekly scheduled time slots.
+Each TA's time slot will be color coded.
+If you can't make it to the office hour or the TA sessions, feel free to email us or DM us on Discord.
+We're here to help you succeed in this challenging course.
+Below is a simple transmission line calculator that I coded that may be beneficial to you.
+Other than that, this repository is a placeholder just in case I have more information to be compiled later.

+> Fun fact: EE 140 used to split up into EE 140 and EE 142.
+Later, both courses merged into a single course, i.e. EE 140.
+If you're interested in these materials, consider registering for EE 172.

 ## Transmission Line Calculator
 Find values of voltage standing wave ratio (VSWR), reflection coefficient (ρ), return loss (RL).
 Extreme cases were considered.
 Refer to the relationship table below.
 This CLI program is written in Python.
 A GUI version is being considered for Windows and GNU/Linux with more implemented features if time permits.

 I am aware of the ranges of VSWR, ρ, and RL.
 I opened an [issue](https://github.com/BradleyHo/ee140/issues/1) and I will commit changes after final exams.
 Also, I understand that ∞ is not a number.
 For all intents and purposes, ∞ represents a large number.
-If you're an EE major, you know how useful the concept of ∞ is.
+If you're an EE major, you may know how useful the concept of ∞ is.

 | Voltage Standing Wave Ratio (VSWR) | Reflection Coefficient (ρ = \|Γ\|) | Return Loss (RL) | Impedance Matching |
 | :---: | :---: | :---: | :---: |